 Robtel Neajai Pailey is a Liberian academic, activist and author with more than 15 years of combined personal and professional experiences in Africa, Europe and North America.

 Founded in 2011 by five Liberian siblings, One Moore Book publishes culturally relevant stories for children from countries with low literary rates.
-With over 20 titles in circulation, the company features narratives underrepresented in the mainstream children’s book industry.
+With over 20 titles in circulation, the organisation features narratives underrepresented in the mainstream children’s book industry.